wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getRolesByIdOfProject"

-    To get information about a specific role, use getRolesByIdOfProject and specify the project key and role ID.
+    To get information about a specific role, use `getRolesByIdOfProject` with the project key and role ID.
 This operation returns a JSON representation of the role, including its name, ID, actors, and more.

     <table>
         <tr>